arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

   bootstrap: [AppComponent]
 })
 ```
-I have created a component called FontAwesomeDemo in my angular application to use fontawesome icons
+I have created a component called FontAwesomeDemo in my angular application to use Font Awesome icons

 Import the required icons from `@fortawesome/free-solid-svg-icons` file as shown below.
 In this example I am importing Film Icon.